MARY2726/group-no-23-main-project/README.md

 some types of cobras, almost all vipers and some sea snakes cause necrosis of muscle tissue.
 Muscle tissue will begin to die throughout the body, a condition known as rhabdomyolysis.Because of this fact, only trained medical professionals should give antivenom to patients.
-This app helps the medical professionals to identify the snake properly and helps them if there is no other option.
+This system helps the medical professionals to identify the snake properly and helps them if there is no other option.